Twitter takes down Beijing-backed influence operation pushing coronavirus messages

 A Twitter spokeswoman on Thursday said the network it removed was not related to what the State Department had identified.

+Last month, Twitter flagged a tweet written in March by a Chinese government spokesman that suggested the U.S. military brought the novel coronavirus to China, as the social media platform ramps up fact-checking of posts.

+China’s foreign ministry did not immediately reply to a request for comment.

-Reporting by Katie Paul; Editing by Dan Grebler and Tom Brown
+Reporting by Katie Paul and Pei Li; Editing by Tom Brown and Stephen Coates